omar-polo/gmid/README.md

 *docs/cgi-bin*,
 since it's relative to the document root.

+# ACKNOWLEDGEMENTS

+**gmid**
+uses the "Flexible and Economical" UTF-8 decoder written by Bjoern Hoehrmann.

 # CAVEATS

 *	it doesn't support virtual hosts: the host part of the request URL is